-Our first lead product candidate developed using our PIONEER platform, EVX-01, is a novel liposomal, peptide-based cancer immunotherapy designed to engage a patient's own immune system to fight various cancers by mounting a neoepitope-specific immune response against tumors.
+Our first lead product candidate developed using our PIONEER platform, EVX-01, is a novel liposomal, peptide-based cancer immunotherapy designed to engage a patient's own immune system to fight various cancers by mounting a neoepitope specific immune response against tumors.
 EVX-01 is administered in combination with current standard of care, PD-1/PD-L1 checkpoint inhibitor, or CPI, and is currently in a clinical Phase 1/2a trial in three indications: metastatic and/or unresectable melanoma, NSCLC and bladder cancer.
 The trial commenced in January 2019 and is an open-label, single-arm pilot trial in two parts.
-The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity (secondary endpoint) and establish a recommended Phase 2b dose, or RP2D.
-Early results indicate that the combination therapy is well-tolerated and rapidly generates broad and long-lasting EVX-01-induced neoepitope-specific de novo T-cell responses in patients.
+The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity (secondary endpoint), establish a recommended Phase 2b dose, or RP2D, and evaluate the EVX-01 induced T-cell response.
+Early results indicate that the combination therapy is well-tolerated and rapidly generates broad and long-lasting EVX-01-induced neoepitope specific de novo T-cell responses in patients.
 We anticipate a data readout from our Phase 1/2a trial in the first half of 2021.

 We have designed PIONEER and our EVX-01 patient-specific immunotherapy to fit into a standard clinical workflow such that the community oncology setting does not have to alter their treatment practice.
-PIONEER is automated and globally deployable, enabling the delivery of patient-specific EVX-01 therapy in as little as seven weeks from biopsy to therapy administration.
+PIONEER is automated, globally deployable and GxP compliant, enabeling the delivery of patient-specific EVX-01 therapy in seven weeks from biopsy to therapy administration.

-Our initial goal for the clinical development of EVX-01 is to obtain a marketing authorization in combination with PD-1/PD-L1 CPIs for the first-line treatment of a variety of metastatic cancers.
-Though the treatment paradigm for metastatic and unresectable melanoma, NSCLC and bladder cancer has been revolutionized over the last few years with the approval of PD-1/PD-L1 CPIs across treatment lines, only a minority of patients in these three indications have durable responses to PD-1/PD-L1 CPIs, with a majority of patients ultimately showing progressive disease.
-We believe that our therapeutic neoepitopes could change the treatment paradigm in combination with PD-1/PD-L1 CPIs across these three indications by expanding the patient population responding to PD-1/PD-L1 inhibitor treatment (CPI-resistant patients) and potentially increasing the antitumor effect in patients already responding to PD-1/PD-L1 inhibition treatment.
-We intend to evaluate our patient-specific immunotherapies as monotherapies in the future.
+Our initial goal for the clinical development of EVX-01 is to obtain a marketing authorization in combination with PD-1/-L1 CPIs for the first-line treatment of a variety of metastatic cancers.
+Though the treatment paradigm for metastatic and unresectable melanoma, NSCLC and bladder cancer has been revolutionized over the last few years with the approval of PD-1/PD-L1 CPIs across treatment lines, only a minority of patients in these three indications have durable responses to PD-1/PD-L1 with a majority of patients ultimately showing progressive disease.
+We believe that our therapeutic neoepitopes could change the treatment paradigm in combination with PD-1/PD-L1 across these three indications by expanding the patient population responding to PD-1/PD-L1 inhibitor treatment (CPI-resistant patients) and potentially increasing the effect in patients already responding to PD-1/PD-L1 inhibition treatment.

 Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
 We initiated a Phase 1/2a trial in July 2020.
-The trial is a first-in-human, open label, safety and pharmacodynamic multicenter trial in resectable Stage III/IV melanoma patients.
+The trial is a first-in-human, open label, safety and pharmacodynamic multicenter trial in resectable stage III/IV melanoma patients.
 Each patient will, upon tumor resection, receive a unique EVX-02 immunotherapy designed based on their tumor genomic fingerprint in combination with PD-1 CPI.
-We believe EVX-02 will induce a de novo neoepitope-specific T-cell response with antitumor effect, which will be amplified by the combination with PD-1 CPI.
-As of the date of this prospectus, five patients have been recruited in the trial.
-The first patient was treated with EVX-02 on November 17, 2020.
+We believe EVX-02 will induce a de novo neoepitope specific T-cell response with antitumor effect, which will be amplified by the combination with PD-1 CPI.
+As of the date of this prospectus, 3 patients have been enrolled in the trial.
 We anticipate data from our Phase 1/2a trial in the first half of 2021.